jlau0228/portfolio/README.md

 ### Scheduling and Outreach Officer | NASA
 - Jan 2022 - May 2022
-- Conducted and presented a team proposal and research to members in a NASA review panel as well as being on a review panel for other proposals
+- Worked with a team of 12 students to conduct and present a proposal to a NASA review panel for adapting bio characteristics to improve spacecraft structures.
-- In charge of scheduling and budgeting the team’s proposal
+- Oversaw the scheduling and budget of $10,000 for the proposal.
+- Sat on a review panel to evaluate other team proposals

 ### Peer Tutor | Pennsylvania State University
 - Jan 2022 - May 2022